Yaya Toure to take on coaching role in Tottenham’s academy - NewsBreak

 Toure completed his coaching course with the Football Association of Wales earlier this summer and will now have his own age group to coach at Spurs.

-The 39-year-old has not played professionally since a stint with Chinese club Qingdao Huanghai in 2019 but did train with League Two club Leyton Orient briefly ahead of the 2020-21 campaign.
+The 39-year-old has not played professionally since a stint with Chinese club Qingdao Huanghai in 2019 but did train with Sky Bet League Two club Leyton Orient briefly ahead of the 2020-21 campaign.

 While Toure, the younger brother of ex-Arsenal defender and current Leicester first-team coach Kolo, has never announced his retirement, he has long held ambitions to move into coaching like his sibling.